 |Type of medicine||Also called|

-In New Zealand lithium is available as capsules and tablets.
-The amount of lithium released from products made by different manufacturers varies, so it is important that you always take the same brand of lithium.
+In Aotearoa New Zealand lithium is available as capsules and tablets.
+The amount of lithium released from products made by different manufacturers varies, so it's important to always take the same brand of lithium.

 - 250 mg capsules called Lithium Carbonate (Douglas)®

-- The usual dose is 400 to 1,200 milligrams daily, taken as a single dose or in two divided doses.
+- The usual dose is 400–1200 mg daily, taken as a single dose or in 2 divided doses.

 - Do you have problems with your liver or kidneys?

-- Do you have problems with your heart such as atrial fibrillation?
+- Do you have problems with your heart, eg, atrial fibrillation?

 - Do you have problems with your thyroid function?